awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.md

 The central metric for Performance Insights is **DB Load**, which represents the average number of active sessions for the database engine\.
 An *active session* is a connection that has submitted work to the database engine and is waiting for a response from it\.
 For example, if you submit a SQL query to the database engine, the database session is active while the database engine is processing that query\.

 By combining **DB Load** with *wait event* data you can get a complete picture of the state for an active session\.
 Wait events vary by database engine\.
-You can see a list of the most commonly used wait events for Aurora PostgreSQL at [Amazon RDS PostgreSQL Events ](AuroraPostgreSQL.Reference.md#AuroraPostgreSQL.Reference.Waitevents)\.
-For a complete list of all PostgreSQL wait events see, [ PostgreSQL Wait Events](https://www.postgresql.org/docs/10/static/monitoring-stats.html#WAIT-EVENT-TABLE)\.
+You can see a list of the most commonly used wait events for Aurora PostgreSQL at [Amazon Aurora PostgreSQL Events](AuroraPostgreSQL.Reference.md#AuroraPostgreSQL.Reference.Waitevents)\.
+For a complete list of all Aurora PostgreSQL wait events see, [ PostgreSQL Wait Events](https://www.postgresql.org/docs/10/static/monitoring-stats.html#WAIT-EVENT-TABLE)\.

 Session information is collected, aggregated, and displayed in the dashboard as the **Average Active Sessions** chart\.
 The **Average Active Sessions** chart displays the **Max CPU** value as a line, so you can see if active sessions are exceeding it or not\.
 The **Max CPU** value is determined by the number of **vCPU** \(virtual CPU\) cores for your DB instance\.